spotify/ffwd-ruby/docs/json-protocol.md

 FFWD comes with a built-in reference JSON-based protocol that supports most of the features available in the system.

+In order to activate this protocol add [this configuration](/ffwd.d/in-json).

 ## Message Framing

 This protocol either operates in `TCP line-based` or `UDP frame-based` mode.